Tuesday, August 5, 2025

 THE ITALIAN GUERRILLA WAR IN "AFRICA ORIENTALE ITALIANA" (1941-1943)

 I have written in May & June of this year about the end of the "Africa Orientale Italia" (A.O.I.) in the last months of 1941.
-But the end of this Italian East Africa empire, after the surrender of the last AOI Vicerroy (general Nasi) in Gondar, was followed by a guerrilla war done by thousands of Italian soldiers with some Eritrean colonial troops (faithful to Italy).
+But the end of this Italian East Africa empire was followed by a guerrilla war done by thousands of Italian soldiers with hundreds of Eritrean colonial troops (faithful to Italy).
+Indeed after the surrender of the last AOI Vicerroy (general Nasi) in Gondar and all the massacres and lootings that were done by the Ethiopian troops (mainly by the fanatical "Arbegnochs) that started to massacre also the local Italian civilians, looting everything (please read and "google translate" from italian: https://arcadia.sba.uniroma3.it/bitstream/2307/4213/1/Tesi%20di%20dottorato%20di%20Antonio%20Cataldi%202013.pdf I missionari cattolici in Etiopia; pag.
+337-343), many Italian soldiers decided to continue to fight by themselves.

 Indeed, the last Italian troops to surrender were Eritrean colonial Ascari under the command of the "Muntaz" Ali Gabrè, an Eritrean "Zaptié" (Eritrean Carabinieri).
 In 1941, when the Italian Army surrendered to the English, he continued to fight and his resistance lasted until the beginning of 1946.